jdschnee/CAPSTONE-FALL-22/README.md

 # CAPSTONE-FALL-22
- Team Maverick
+ Team Maverick <br />
- Teaching Algorithm Run-Time Complexity Analysis Milestone 1 Branch: jdschnee
+ Teaching Algorithm Run-Time Complexity Analysis <br />
+ Milestone 1 Branch: jdschnee <br />

 ## Purpose
 We are building a web application that is meant to help students better learn and understand run-time complexity analysis of algorithms.
 The tool is meant to provide students with a means of analyzing blocks of Java code for run-time complexity, then quiz them on the true Big-O notation representing the complexity.
 We also plan to provide additional resources such as videos, articles, and more for  students to explore while learning about the topic.